davekilian/davekilian.github.com/_posts/2015-11-25-best-practices.markdown

 * **Indirected code is harder to refactor.**
   Indirection adds an internal code contract between two or more parts of the implementation.
-  Maintaining or reworking an internal contract is harder than just adding one.
+  Maintaining or reworking an internal contract is harder than simply adding one.

-Sometimes indirection is worthwhile despite these costs.
+People still add indirection to their designs all the time, because they deem the benefits to outweigh these costs.
-But that's not always the case, even when you apply a rule commonly accepted as a best practice!
+Sometimes, though, people take these penalties with no gain, in the name of "best practices."
-In this post we'll go over a few common best practices, and note how they can backfire when applied to the wrong situation.
+In this post we'll take a look at a couple anti-patterns which crop up from applying common best practices to the wrong problems.

-### Constants.
-Constants everywhere
+### Constant Obfuscation

 Constants hide a literal value behind a variable name.
 There are two good reasons to do this: